tinko26/ao/docs/api/src/ao_sys/ao_cond.h.md

 void ao_cond_wait_end  (ao_cond_wait_t * x);
 ```

-Begins or ends, respectively, the waiting for a condition.
+Begins or ends, respectively, a waiting for a condition.